-- 1. Arrange oven racks while the oven is still cool. - 2.
+- 1. Arrange oven racks while the oven is still cool.
+See "Arranging Oven Racks" under the "Before Setting Oven Controls" section in this manual. - 2.
 Turn the Temperature Control Knob to the desired oven temperature.
 When the oven is first turned on, the oven indicator light below the Temperature Control Knob will glow. - 3.
 Preheat the oven for 10 to 12 minutes before baking.
 Preheating is not necessary when roasting, cooking casseroles or broiling most foods.
 When the desired temperature is reached, the oven indicator light will go out.
 The light will then go on and off as the element cycles on and off to maintain the desired temperature. - 4.
 When cooking is finished, turn the Temperature Control Knob to OFF.